nebius/pysdk/README.md

 ### Call `Update` methods

-`Update` method requires either to pass a manually constructed `x-resetmask` or to send a fully set new specification.
+Any `Update` method requires either to pass a manually constructed [`x-resetmask`¹](https://nebius.github.io/pysdk/nebius.base.fieldmask.Mask.html) or to send a fully set new specification.
 Here are both examples:

 #### Using full state modifications